NordicSemiconductor/bluetooth-numbers-database/README.md

-# Nordic UUID Database
+# Nordic Bluetooth UUID Database

 ## About

-The Nordic UUID Database provides a simple mechanism through which you can keep an up-to-date listing of all the various Bluetooth Specification-related elements that are defined by our industry, such as Company IDs, Service UUIDs, Characteristic UUIDs and Descriptor UUIDs.
+The Nordic Bluetooth UUID Database provides a simple mechanism through which you can keep an up-to-date listing of all the various Bluetooth Specification-related elements that are defined by our industry, such as Company IDs, Service UUIDs, Characteristic UUIDs and Descriptor UUIDs.

 Many values are already a part of the Bluetooth SIG Specification.
 However, the Bluetooth Model allows for third-parties to define custom UUIDs for their own capabilities.
 By setting up a centralised database, we can all rely on this [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) for fetching information of all the Bluetooth-related UUIDs we might find, allowing everyone in the community to reap its rewards.
 Companies can use it add their own UUIDs to it, allowing other third-parties that use this same database to be able to recognise them with almost no effort on their part.